 This study exploits a recent change in the reporting requirements for stock option grants to conduct refined tests of the backdating hypothesis.
-Effective August 29, 2002, and in response to changes to Section 16 reporting of the Securities and Exchange Act of

-1934 mandated by the Sarbanes-Oxley Act, the SEC changed the reporting regulations for stock option grants.
-Prior to the change, executives receiving stock option grants reported them to the SEC on Form 5, which was not due until 45 days after the company's fiscal year end and also to stockholders in the proxy statement for the following year's annual stockholder meeting.
-Now, following the legislative change, stock option grant recipients must report them to the SEC on Form 4, and must do so within two business days of receiving the grant.
-The SEC makes this information available to the public one day after it receives the information.
-Firms with corporate websites are also now required to make the option grant information available on their website on the day following when they disclose the information to the SEC.
+Effective August 29, 2002 and in response to changes to Section 16 reporting of the Securities and Exchange Act of 1934 mandated by the Sarbanes-Oxley Act, the SEC changed the reporting regulations for stock option grants.
+Prior to the change, executives receiving stock option grants often reported them to the SEC on Form 5, which was not due until 45 days after the company's fiscal year-end and also to stockholders in the proxy statement for the following year's annual stockholder meeting.
+(Alternatively, option grants could be reported to the SEC on Form 4, which was due on the 10th day of the month following the grant.)
+Now, following the legislative change, stock option grant recipients must report them to the SEC on Form 4 and must do so within two business days of receiving the grant.
+The SEC makes this information available to the public one day after receiving it.
+Firms with a corporate website are also now required to make the option grant information available on their website on the day following when they disclose the information to the SEC.
 Given the new regulations, the ability to backdate option grants to coincide with days with low stock prices is greatly diminished.
 Thus, if backdating produced the abnormal return patterns around executive option grants, we hypothesize that the new reporting requirements should substantially dampen the abnormal return patterns that previously had been intensifying over time.